psto/stojanow.com/_posts/posts/2019-07-02-on-sexual-purity-taboos-and-STIs.md

 layout: post
 title: "On Sexual Purity Taboos and STIs"
 date: 2019-07-02 14:16:37 +0200
-description: "Asking for forgivness is viable strategy.
-It levels the playing field and guarantees that the 'offender' has skin in the game."
+description: "Doubting the claim that STIs played a role in the cultural evolution of taboos against promiscuity."
 category: posts
 tags: posts culture
 image: lot-and-his-daughters-master-of-the-prodigal-son